google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

-If this is the first time that an application on this domain has requested permissions, the browser will typically check for user consent.
-Depending on the browser, there may also be preferences to always allow&mdash;or disallow&mdash;permission lookups, in which case the confirmation process will be bypassed.
+If this is the first time that an application on this domain has requested permissions, the browser typically checks for user consent.
+Depending on the browser, there may also be preferences to always allow&mdash;or disallow&mdash;permission lookups, in which case the confirmation process is bypassed.

 Depending on the location device your browser is using, the position object might actually contain a lot more than just latitude and longitude; for example, it might include an altitude or a direction.
-You can't tell what extra information that location system will use until it actually returns the data.
+You can't tell what extra information that location system uses until it actually returns the data.

 ## Watching the user's location